 It is important that as development of the conservation area progresses the appraisal is also reviewed and updated.
 Revisions to this appraisal will be made and then considered by community groups and periodically by the relevant Council Committee.

 Useful Contacts

-For further information or advice please contact the Area Planning Officer at:
+For further information please contact: